SpongePowered/SpongeDocs/source/about/tos.rst

 (3.5) Code
 ----------
-SpongeForge, SpongeVanilla, SpongeCommon and the Sponge API are licensed under the MIT license.
+SpongeForge, SpongeVanilla, SpongeCommon and the SpongeAPI are licensed under the MIT license.
 There is no contributor license agreement, and contributions to the Sponge project are welcome.
 We also explicitly grant permission to distribute SpongeForge in any third-party modpack.